MBroadbent95/project-3-frontend/README.md

 Key Learnings/Takeaways:

 I feel far more confident using the new CSS framework TailwindCSS.
-In the future I can imagine learning new technologies and utilising them effectively will be a part of my job.
+In the future I can imagine learning new technologies and utilizing them effectively will be a part of my job.
 It is great to know that I am adaptable in this regard.

 In my last project, it was mostly pair programming when we were both online simultaneously.
-For this project i needed to understand the dynamics of working in a team, in which we would be developing separate working parts of the project and how best to integrate my work.
+For this project I needed to understand the dynamics of working in a team, in which we would be developing separate working parts of the project and how best to integrate my work.
-From my experience on this project i can confidently assert that i have gained valuable practice working as a cohesive team to effectively develop a smooth, clean and functional app.
+From my experience on this project I can confidently assert that I have gained valuable practice working as a cohesive team to effectively develop a smooth, clean and functional app.